varunkukade/ReactNative-Intermediate-EventManagement/README.md

   Current features in the app:

    1. Add new event with event name, desc, date, time, location, fees(if any)
    2. View all the events at one place.
-   3. View event details by clicking on each event.
+View event details by clicking on each event.
    4. Add people to the event.
+Delete added people from the event.
    5. View all people added in event at one place.
-People are divided into 3 tabs (All people, people who have payment pending, people who have payement completed)
+People are divided into 3 tabs (All people, people who have payment pending, people who have payement completed).
+You can move user from pending to completed and viceversa.